Application Deadline is September 1, 2023.

 Applications that do not meet the following criteria will be rejected prior to review.

-- Principal Investigators must be NCA members at the time of submission.
+- All investigators listed on the grant must be NCA members at the time of submission.

-- Officers, directors, trustees (the Legislative Assembly and its Executive Committee), key employees, substantial contributors or employees thereof, or grant selection committee members are not eligible to receive grants from NCA.
+- Officers, directors, trustees (the Legislative Assembly and its Executive Committee), key employees, substantial contributors or employees thereof, or grant selection committee members are not eligible to be considered for or to receive grants from NCA.

 - NCA will pay up to 10 percent of indirect costs, but the total funding amount, including both direct and indirect costs, cannot exceed the $15,000 funding limit.

-- Funds are disbursed to identified fiscal agents, not to individuals.
+- Funds are disbursed to identified university fiscal agents, not to individuals.

 - Undergraduate and graduate appointments must be on an hourly basis.

-A. A detailed description of the proposed project, which includes answers to the following questions:
+A. Detailed description of the proposed project written for a diverse audience of Communication scholars, no longer than 10 pages, double-spaced, which includes answers to the following questions:

-- How is your project innovative and/or focused on innovation, internationalization, and/or engaged scholarship?
+How is your project innovative and/or focused on innovation, IDEA, and/or engaged scholarship?

-- How does this project align with NCA’s mission?
+How does this project align with NCA’s strategic plan?

-- Which methods, models, theories, or ideologies inform the proposed project?
+Which methods, models, theories, or frameworks inform the proposed project?

-B. A detailed budget, including rationale for each expense.
+B. Detailed budget, no more than two pages, including rationale for each expense.

-C. A CV for each Principal Investigator that is no longer than three pages and includes full name, contact information, and institutional affiliation.
+C. CVs for each Principal Investigator that are no longer than three pages and includes full name, contact information, and institutional affiliation.

-- All applicants are expected to check with their home institution regarding the rules and regulations involved with accepting grants to be sure applicants follow acceptable practice for their institution and state.
-NCA recommends that you share the protocol for assessment, reporting, and promotional activities as outlined in the funding request form with your grant officer before applying.
+All grant recipients are expected to check with their home institution regarding the rules and regulations involved with accepting grants to be sure applicants follow acceptable practice for their institution and state.
+NCA recommends that you share NCA’s Assessment Protocol and NCA’s Promotional Activities and Sponsorship Acknowledgment Policy with your grant officer before applying.

-- All scholars funded through this grant are required to include acknowledgement of support by NCA in any publications or presentation resulting from the RCG.
+All scholars funded through this grant are required to include acknowledgment of support by NCA in any publications or presentations resulting from the RCG.